sumitdatabase/witcon_2022_yugabyte/README.md

 Pre-requisites – Distributed SQL Workshop – Witcon Cleveland 2022

+Most of the actual scripts below was borrowed from a [blog](https://dev.to/yugabyte/local-reads-from-yugabytedb-raft-followers-5mk) by Frank Pachot.
+I highly encourage readers to read [his](https://dev.to/franckpachot) blog to learn about Yugabyte and distributed databases.

 As pre-requisite you will need docker running on your laptop.
 Your laptop can be a MAC, Linux, or Windows with WSL2 installed.